-<RS05> Robot Controller App - The Robot Controller Android Device (if used) must have a designated "FTC Robot Controller" app that is the default application for the REV Expansion Hub.
-The Robot Controller App
+<RS05> Robot Controller App - The Robot Controller smartphone Android Device (if used) must have a designated "FTC Robot Controller" app that is the default application for the REV Expansion Hub.
+The Robot Controller app must not be installed on the Driver Station Android Device.